AlyakbarK/sql-data-warehouse-project/README.md

-# sql-data-warehouse-project
-Building a modern data warehouse with SQL Server, Encluding ETL processes, Data modeling and analytics
+# Data warehouse and Analytics Project

+Welcome to the **Data warehouse and Analytics Project** repository!

+--- by Alyakbar